Linwei-Chen/linwei-chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Ph.D. degree at the School of Information and Electronics & School of Computer Science and Technology, Beijing Institute of Technology (BIT), supervised by Prof. <a href="https://ying-fu.github.io/">Ying Fu</a>.
+I am also fortunate to collaborate closely with <a href="https://zhouhy.org/">Hong-yu Zhou</a> and <a href="https://sites.google.com/view/linguedu/home">Lin Gu</a> (RIKEN AIP / The University of Tokyo).
 I received my M.S. degree from BIT in 2021 and my B.S. degree from China University of Geosciences (Beijing) in 2019.

 My research interests primarily lie in computer vision and deep learning, including:
 - Image Segmentation